Taichung 7th Redevelopment Zone

-Taichung’s 7th Redevelopment Zone (臺中市第七期市地重劃區) is located in Xitun District and Nantun District, known to many local residents by its abbreviated Mandarin name "Qiqi" (七期).
+The Taichung 7th Redevelopment Zone (臺中市第七期市地重劃區) is located in Xitun District and Nantun District, known to many local residents by its abbreviated Mandarin name "Qīqí" (七期).

 This area is adjacent to the 3rd, 4th, and 5th Redevelopment Zone.
-Before Taichung's 7th Redevelopment Zone Plan, only a few farmhouses were scattered along a limited number of narrow streets.
+Before the Taichung 7th Redevelopment Zone Plan, only a few farmhouses were scattered along a limited number of narrow streets.
 Today, this area is the site of Taichung's new city government center, and it is the central business district (CBD) of Taichung City.
 It features broad and widely spaced boulevards, attractive apartments, department stores, and office towers, which are brightly lit at night.
 There are many universities nearby, such as Tunghai University and Feng Chia University.

 Historical development

 Its historical development began in 1986 when the Taichung City Government designated the agricultural area south of Taichung Port Rd. (present-day Taiwan Boulevard) and west of Wenxin Rd. as the 7th Redevelopment Zone.
 The goal of this redevelopment was originally to set up a secondary commercial center to relieve the old downtown area (Central District).
-However, as the population continued to grow and the scale of the city expanded, Taichung's city center gradually moved westward.
+However, as the population continued to grow and the scale of the city expanded, the Taichung city center gradually moved westward.

 In February 1990, the 7th Redevelopment Zone was officially carried out, with an area of 353.3983 hectares and a total of 5.54 billion New Taiwan dollars spent, making it the most expensive redevelopment zone at the time.
 The land redevelopment was completed in November 1992.

 In 1996, the Taichung City Government planned to relocate the Taichung City Hall from Central District to this area, and since then the area has been positioned as the new municipal center.
 Therefore, after the 2000s, the 7th Redevelopment Zone gradually replaced the old downtown area as the central business district of Taichung.